JamesCalingo/promises-promises/README.md

 I've attempted to dabble in writing tests before, but going back to old projects and adding tests hasn't been the easiest thing to do.
 I'm hoping that by doing this, I can go back to my old projects and maybe figure out how to cover them in tests.

+I used [This blog post](https://www.mauriciopoppe.com/notes/computer-science/computation/promises/#) as a guide for this project.

 # Technology

 This is almost pure JS, with Jest as my testing library.